-Each week Ann Arbor with Kids is profiling a different playground in the Ann Arbor area including Ann Arbor, Saline, Ypsilanti, Dexter, etc. Today we are profiling Mushroom Park in Ann Arbor.
+Each week Ann Arbor with Kids is profiling a different playground in the Ann Arbor area including Ann Arbor, Saline, Ypsilanti, Dexter, etc. Today we are profiling Mushroom Park part of the Ann Arbor system.

 Ann Arbor’s Mushroom Park

 Playground Best for: Kids Under 5, Kids 5-8, Kids 8-12

 Slides: 2, Straight Slide, Curved Slide

 Zip Line: No

 Climbing Apparatus: No

 Merry Go Round: No

 Swings: 2 traditional swings, 1 baby swings, 0 parent/baby swings, 1 adaptive swings, 0 tire swings